sqlxpert/sqlxpert.github.io/_posts/20250515-idempotence-doing-it-more-than-once.md

 one of stopped, inaccessible-encryption-credentials-recoverable.
 ```

-### CloudFormation
+### 4. CloudFormation

 This service creates and deletes all kinds of resources, and predates Aurora.
-Its `UpdateStack` command is optionall idempotent.
+Its `UpdateStack` command is optionally idempotent.
 I can specify a known value, a token.
 If all the details, including the token, match, then repeated requests succeed; CloudFormation acts on the first request only.
 The token is named `ClientRequestToken` , cannot contain punctuation other than hyphens, and cannot be more than 128 characters long.
 Lights Off runs every ten minutes, so I set the token to the start of the ten-minute interval.
 I have to remove the colon that separates hours from minutes.
 The time still conforms to the ISO 8601 standard, but it becomes a little harder for humans to decipher (for example, `1510` instead of `15:10`).

-### AWS Backup
+### 5. AWS Backup

 This is the newest of the five services.
 Its `StartBackupJob` command follows the same approach as CloudFormation, but the token is named `IdempotencyToken` , can contain punctuation, and is not limited to 128 characters.